Aadhaar: India is the testing ground

 The system is accessed through biometrics: ten fingerprints, an iris scan and facial recognition.
 A number is allocated, which unlocks education, health care, welfare and a host of other 'services'.
 Apps on mobiles enable the data to be read by users and providers.
-The first applications were in the hands of the state, followed by the banks and finally an increasing number of private companies.
+The first applications were in the hands of the state, followed by the banks and finally an increasing number of private companies, for example Amazon.

 Point of Access: the weak link

 As expected, teething problems are rife.
 Fraud and corruption are easy when the weak link is the point of access: the person who enters the applicant's data into the system.
 Spelling mistakes in names can ruin a child's right to education.
 Young women are forced into sexual favours before they are given their Aadhaar number.
 Bribes are demanded, and criminals find ways to use freshly generated or stolen Aadhaar numbers for their nefarious activities.

 Biometric numbering is only a step towards a greater goal: in vivo numbering of each individual to be included in a Global Covenant of slavery.
 Changing public perception is only one of the boxes to be ticked.
 The nuts and bolts of the system needs to be tested too, and that is what we are seeing in India.
 Other aspects like behavioural control through social credits are being tested in China.
 Again, the target group that was found to be most suitable due to their communist past.
 But India has been chosen for its bureaucratic infrastructure combined with large scale ignorance.

 Watch: India's national ID program raises privacy concerns